raffaelespazzoli/virtualization-migration-factory-reference-implementation/README.md

 - cluster default storage class: `storageclass.kubernetes.io/is-default-class: "true"`
 - OpenShift Virtualization default storage class: `storageclass.kubevirt.io/is-default-virt-class: "true"`

+For more information about the storage setup for this particular repo see here.

 ## VM Backup and Restore